HaveTimeDrinkTea/w07_Work_Day_Scheduler/README.md

 * uses bootstrap v4.6 as a page template
 * display the current (local machine) date and time in the jumbotron
 * Hourly time slots for scheduling events during office hours.
 This app allows user to input entries for 13 hourly time slots from 0700h to 1900h.
-* Allow users to enter events for the current or future time slots
+* Allow users to enter events for the current or future time slots.
+When the user attempts to save a blank event entry, the is a warning message.
 * Once the user saved an entry, it is displayed for the time slot.
 * Users can enter more than one event (subject to local storage limits)
 * Each hourly timeslot is colour coded to represent "past", "preent" and "future"